robbiepaul/cloudconvert-laravel/README.md

 ## Todo
 - [x] Release
 - [ ] Write some more tests
+- [ ] Enable merging of multiple files
 - [x] Enable multiple conversions using one process
 - [ ] Refactor the commands